-1978 Villa Devoto Prison riot w in which 70 inmates
+1978 Villa Devoto Prison riot x in which 70 inmates died were were observed at the died were were observed at the died another 70 bands injured.

-died were

-were observed active disactly and another 70 tracks injured.

-The Supreme Court's decision puts an end to a $\cdot$ .
+The Supreme Court's decision puts an end to a.

 DECLASSIFIED IN FULL

 Authority: EO 13526

 DIA FOIA & Declassification Services Offices

 Date: Oct 18, 2018